ScottMcGready/the-conference-bible/README.md

 ## Documentation

-Documentation is split into the following sections
+Documentation is split into the following sections:

 * [Organisation and planning](organisation_and_planning.md)
 * [Day Guides](guides.md)